sdan/fused-rope-attn/README.md

 The problem: `flash_attn_varlen_func` has no RoPE parameter. `flash_attn_with_kvcache` does—but it's designed for LLM decoding with a KV cache.
 In VLMs like Qwen3-VL, we process all vision tokens so the vllm and HF implementation apply RoPE seperately -- writing Q_rot/K_rot to memory, then reading them back for attention.

-I wrote a fused Triton kernel that applies RoPE in registers during the tile loads.
-Result: **2× faster vision encoder** on H200 for Qwen2.5-VL.
+Solution: I wrote a fused Triton kernel that applies RoPE in registers during the tile loads.
+Despite getting a 2x speedup, there are numerical precision issues when error accumulates through 32 transformer layers with images.
+Currently, I found big speedups with Qwen2.5-VL since it uses windowed attention, even for Qwen3-VL when batching or using multi-image inputs like with video, the speedup is still there but not as significant.
+This happens because on smaller windows, RoPE overhead is significant (memory-bound) but with long sequences, attention dominates (compute-bound) and Flash Attention's optimized CUDA kernel wins.

 | Image Size | Baseline (ms) | Fused (ms) | Speedup |